Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-index-search.md

 description: "Learn how to search and validate whether some content is indexed in Microsoft Search and Microsoft 365 Copilot."
 ---

-# Searching and validating indexed content Microsoft Graph connectors
+# Searching and validating indexed content Microsoft Graph connectors using Index Browser

 You can use the index browser **to test indexing** when you cannot find a particular item during connection testing.
 If you need **to verify properties and user access**, it helps **review the metadata and access control lists (ACLs)** of indexed items.
 Additionally, it is beneficial for **troubleshooting search issues**; if users report problems accessing items, this feature confirms whether the item was indexed correctly and includes the correct data.